Sui amoris parit sui conscientia.

-This quote invites us to savour life every time we breathe through the nose.
+This quote invites us to love ourselves every time we breathe through the nose.
 In this way we inhale prana into the very essence of our being—to unite the psyche, spirit and soul.
-This includes feeling the dazzling heights and disturbing depths upon the path to the truth.
+This includes naming our fears upon the path to wholeness.

-Through the grace of the divine, we are invited to gaze deeply into the creative passion of our triangular sacrums.
-Slowly, we come to recognise the tip of Excalibur that is buried deep within us:
+Through the grace of the divine, we are invited to gaze deeply into the creative passion of our sacrums.
+Slowly, we come to recognise the tip of Excalibur that is buried deep within us like the “V” of an inverted triangle:

 In line with this, our lower impulses of thought, emotion and instinct can be transmuted into the higher elements of reason, faith and trust.
 Historically, the Egyptian Ennead was used to reflect these archetypal forces of creation, all of which were observed in nature and applied to human affairs.
 This invited alchemists to recognise our nine-fold nature based on the human anatomy of the brain, heart and gut: